BinduSatya/GOPURAM/backend/README.md

 - Add more endpoints in `routes` and `controllers`.
 - Add more fields to models as needed.
 - Integrate more third-party services in `lib`.
+- Enhance error handling and validation as needed.

 ---